jfo/blag/_drafts/mandelwat.md

 I wanted to learn about the Mandelbrot set.
 I thought, that's a neat thing!
 I wonder how I could make one.
-Turns out it's not that hard, really, but you have to understand the math and also what it _is_, and those things are pretty hard, at least for me, because I am not great at math even thought I love it and also the mandlebrot set is a fractal and fractals are _bonkers_.
+Turns out it's not that hard, really, but you have to understand the math and also what it _is_, and those things are pretty hard, at least for me, because I am not great at math even though I love it and also the mandlebrot set is a fractal and fractals are _bonkers_.

 I thought, "Hey, I'm a Web Developer<sup>TM</sup> I should use JavaScript for